OSC/ood-documentation/latest/_sources/reference/files/ondemand-d-ymls.rst.txt

 .. describe:: dashboard_header_img_logo (String, null)

-    The url to the logo image for the main navigation.
+    The URL to the logo image for the main navigation.
 If no logo is configured, the ``dashboard_title`` property will be used as text.

     Default